xiaoshihou514/buffer-data-structures/README.md

 ### Benchmarking aspects:

+- creation: is it snappy enough or does it lag when you open a buffer?
 - report: get the text in a range, used when rendering buffer
-- insert: used... when you insert stuff
+- insert: we do want to mutate the buffer
-- search: ...
+- search: and traversing it

 ### Sample files: